enkidevs/curriculum/spreadsheets/introduction/charts/types-of-charts-ii.md

 ---

-# Types of charts continued
+# Types of Charts II

 ---
 ## Content

 Some other well known charts are the `line` and `combo` charts.

-We will use the same data from the previous insight.

-Data used:
+Using the following data, let's create these charts.

 ![chart-data](https://img.enkipro.com/5fb6d6cec47fd3c56f26b1e8349d8a17.png)

-### The `Line` Chart
+### Line Chart

-The Line chart is made with lines and plot points.
-These points create clear visualization of the increase and decrease of, for instance, players in December.
+The line chart is made with lines and plot points.
+These points create clear visualization of the increase and decrease of, in this case, players in December.

 ![line](https://img.enkipro.com/f0db10f741888c074552309a2c133e10.png)

-### The `Combo` Chart
+### Combo Chart

-A combination chart is a chart that combines two or more chart types in a single chart.
+This type combines two or more chart types in a single chart.

-Using the same chart data from above, we are going to add a revenue column:
+Using the same chart data, we are going to add a revenue column:

 ![with-revenue-plus](https://img.enkipro.com/522f9e74fe05fb92235acf71963544e4.png)

-And create a combo `Line-column` chart.
+And create a combo `Line-Column` chart.

 ![combo](https://img.enkipro.com/fe0640054333ac430a4c161d10971736.png)